 “A week before Christmas, and the readership is falling, what a sad state of affairs.
 What to do?
+Oh what to do?
 What to do?
-What to do?
 All a quandary.
 Say that again.
 No!”
-The elf of Blogging cried looking at Santa all sad and lonely.
+The Elf of Blogging cried looking at Santa all sad and lonely.

 Is this going to be one of those tales of falling support for Christmas?
 Does Santa have to worry?

 Not likely!
 This is just a silly little blog post to pan out a little time and get into the spirit of the week.
 Christmas spirit and knowing how it affects us all.
 Time to catch the Christmas spirit!